isomerpages/moe-kranjipri/pages/Sexuality Education.md

 10\.
 Parents can contact the school at **[kranji\_ps@moe.edu.sg](mailto:kranji_ps@moe.edu.sg)** or 6763 4812 for discussion or to seek clarification about the school’s sexuality education programme.

-11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.